pauleveritt/tagstr-site/docs/htmlbuilder.md

 - {py:meth}`html.parser.HTMLParser.handle_data` - processes text in the body of an element (`<div>arbitrary text</div>`).
 - {py:meth}`html.parser.HTMLParser.handle_endtag` - handles the end tag of an element (`</div>`).

-Let's start with a class that inherits from the `HTMLParser`:
+Let's start with a class that inherits from the `HTMLParser`.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb1.py
 :start-at: class AstParser
 :end-at: return self.stack[-1]
 ```

 Our initializer function makes a root node and sets it as the only element in the "stack".
-The root node is an instance of the `AstNode` object described above:
+The root node is an instance of the `AstNode` object described above.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb1.py
 :start-at: @dataclass